darrenalexanderneo/engineering-lms-portal/README.md

 <br>

 ### Steps
+#### Step 1:<br>
-1. Log into your account through the [Login Page](https://spm-lms-team4.s3.amazonaws.com/templates/login.html).
+Log into your account through the [Login Page](https://spm-lms-team4.s3.amazonaws.com/templates/login.html).
   - Click on "Log in as HR"

+#### Step 2:<br>
-2. View a course.
+View a course.
   - Click on the "View Course" button for **BEM460** or **EM140**.
 These courses have classes that are within the registration period

+#### Step 3:<br>
-3. View a class.
+View a class.
   - Click on "View Class" button

+#### Step 4:<br>
-4. Please click on the following tabs based on your decided action.
+Please click on the following tabs based on your decided action.

 A. Preassign Learner

-    <p style="color:green"><strong>**Successful Attempt</strong></p>
+  **Successful Attempt**
   - Click on "PREASSIGN LEARNERS" tab
   - Press "Preassign" without any inputs.
 An unsuccessful alert will pop up
   - Input "18" as the Learner ID
     - A success alert will pop up
+    - The number of slots left will be updated
     - The learner will appear under "ENROLLED LEARNERS" tab

-    <p style="color:red"><strong>**Unsuccessful Attempt</strong></p>
+  **Unsuccessful Attempt**
   - Press "Preassign" again with 18 as the Learner ID
     - An unsuccessful alert will pop up

 B. Assign Learner
 - Click on "REGISTERED LEARNERS" tab
 - Press "Approve" for any learner
   - The number of slots left will be updated
   - The learner will appear under "ENROLLED LEARNERS" tab

 C. Withdraw Learner
 - Click on "ENROLLED LEARNERS" tab
 - Press "Approve" for any learner.
   - The number of slots left will be updated
   - The learner will no longer be enrolled in the course

 <br><br><br>